-Mitchell River Walking Trail is a 17.6km, grade 4 One way hike located in Mitchell River National Park Victoria.
+Mitchell River Walking Trail (including Den of Nargun and Deadcosk den) is a 25km, grade 4, one way hike located in Mitchell River National Park Victoria.
 The hike should take approximately 1-2 days to complete.

 From river to gorge top, the semi-remote Mitchell River Walking Trail follows the west bank of the river downstream from Angusvale through the Den of Nargun gorge, which is lined with remnants of temperate rainforest.

 Often hiked as a one-way trail, you can start at one of two locations – the Angusvale campground or the Den of the Nargun.
 Angusvale is a wide open area with seemingly unlimited spots for you to pitch a tent for the night.
 It’s quite close to the river and, if you get up early enough, kangaroos can be seen in their droves.